HL7/fhir-specialty-rx/input/pages/consent-workflow.md

 ### Background: Specialty Product Consents, Roles and Process
-Patient consents supporting fulfillment of a specialty medication or other specialty product typically:
+Consents and authorizations supporting fulfillment of a specialty medication or other specialty product typically:
 * are separate from consents obtained by the clinic or health system at which the specialty product order is being ordered
-* are between the patient and a specialty pharmacy, manufacturer or patient support organization ("specialty HUB") for services and interactions not covered by general treatment and healthcare operations consent rules
+* may be between the patient and a specialty pharmacy, manufacturer or patient support organization ("specialty HUB") for services and interactions not covered by general treatment and healthcare operations consent rules
 * include multiple aspects including release of clinical information, sharing of financial information, permission to be contacted by text message or other means, participation in research, etc.
 * are obtained using "enrollment" consent forms that are specific to the brand product being ordered, containing mutliple provisions using wording that is unique to the product or manufacturer
-* are obtained from the patient with the assistance of staff at the clinic where the product is ordered, who locate the appropriate form to be signed by the patient and transmit it to the manufacturer, pharmacy or specialty HUB).
+* are typically obtained from the patient with the assistance of staff at the clinic where the product is ordered, who locate the appropriate form to be signed by the patient and transmit it to the manufacturer, pharmacy or specialty HUB)
+* may include authorizations or certifications from the prescriber related to the patient's conditions, previous care and proposed therapy.

 Depending on a provider's specialty, completion of product consents may be a frequent step in patient care or a less common activity.
 Practices that prescribe a large number of specialty products may have processes in place to flag when enrollment consent forms must be completed and which particular form is appropriate to the prescription.
 But for those practices that prescribe fewer specialty products, knowing when consent is required and locating the correct form can be challenging and a cause of delays in getting the product to the patient.